-919.15.2.4 Air Fill Station Inlets Secured During Testing.
-During the period of air quality analysis, the air fill stations inlets shall be secured so that no air can be introduced into the system and each air fill station shall be provided with a sign stating, "AIR QUALITY ANALYSIS IN PROGRESS, DO NOT FILL OR USE ANY AIR FROM THIS SYSTEM."
-This sign shall be a minimum of 8-1/2 X 11 inch with a minimum of 1-inch lettering.

-919.15.2.5 Mobile Air Unit Compatibility Verification.
-Each external mobile air connection panel shall be tested for compatibility with the fire department mobile air unit.

-919.15.2.6 SCBA Compatibility Verification.
-Each air fill station and air fill panel shall be tested for compatibility with the fire department self-contained breathing cylinders and apparatus.

-919.15.2.7 Performance Criteria Verification.
-The air storage system shall be tested for its ability to meet the performance criteria outlined in section 919.12.3.

-919.15.2.8 Air Monitoring System Testing.
-The air monitoring system shall be tested for the capability to meet the requirements of this section.

-919.15.2.9 Commissioning Closeout.
-Upon successful completion of all testing procedures, the system shall be filled to normal operating pressure of 5,500 PSIG, all control valves shall be placed in their normal operating position, and all doors shall be secured and locked.
-Five sets of keys properly identified shall be provided to the fire department.

-919.15.3 System acceptance and final commissioning.
+- 919.15.2.4 During the period of air quality analysis, the air fill stations inlets shall be secured so that no air can be introduced into the system and each air fill station shall be provided with a sign stating, "AIR QUALITY ANALYSIS IN PROGRESS, DO NOT FILL OR USE ANY AIR FROM THIS SYSTEM."
+This sign shall be a minimum of 8-1/2 X 11 inch with a minimum of 1-inch lettering. - 919.15.2.5 Each external mobile air connection panel shall be tested for compatibility with the fire department mobile air unit. - 919.15.2.6 Each air fill station and air fill panel shall be tested for compatibility with the fire department self-contained breathing cylinders and apparatus. - 919.15.2.7 The air storage system shall be tested for its ability to meet the performance criteria outlined in section 919.12.3. - 919.15.2.8 The air monitoring system shall be tested for the capability to meet the requirements of this section. - 919.15.2.9 Upon successful completion of all testing procedures, the system shall be filled to normal operating pressure of 5,500 PSIG, all control valves shall be placed in their normal operating position, and all doors shall be secured and locked.
+Five sets of keys properly identified shall be provided to the fire department. - 919.15.3 System acceptance and final commissioning. - 919.15.3.1 Training.
+The installing contractor shall provide training for the fire department upon the successful completion of all inspections, testing and commissioning procedures.
+The training shall be accomplished in three separate shifts of not more than three hours per session.
+The fire department may request additional training when the regular testing and certification contractor performs testing and certification procedures.
+Training sessions shall be by mutual consent with the building owner or authorized agent.

+Exception: This requirement shall be waived when five projects with firefighter air replenishment systems have received a certificate of occupancy provided that subsequent installations have not been granted approval under an Alternative Materials, Design and Methods of Construction and Equipment.

-919.15.3.2919.15.3.1 Certification.
+919.15.3.2 Certification.
 A certificate documenting that the entire firefighter air replenishment system has been installed, tested and commissioned in accordance with this Section 919 and the approved plans shall be stamped by a Washington State licensed engineer and submitted to the fire code official.

-919.15.3.32 Final acceptance.
+919.15.3.3 Final acceptance.
 Prior to the final acceptance of the firefighter air replenishment system and issuance of the certificate of occupancy, the building owner or authorized agent shall provide for the regular testing and certification of the firefighter air replenishment system.
 Written verification of regular testing and certification shall be provided to the fire department.

-919.15.3.43 Regular testing and certification.
+919.15.3.4 Regular testing and certification.
 The firefighter air replenishment system shall be continuously maintained in an operative condition and shall be inspected not less than annually.